rajrao/mypublicnotes/SQL/recursive-cte-ultimate-parent.md

     select a.id orig_id,a.id, a.parentid, 1 as level
     from account a
     union all
-    select current_child.orig_id,parent.id, parent.parentid, level+1 as level
+    -- note the use of current_child.id, this carries the child-id forward, so that row-number will work -- only needed if you need the ultimate parent select current_child.orig_id,parent.id, parent.parentid, level+1 as level
 	from
     account parent